KrekkieD/nocca/README.md

 Use Nocca to serve mocks instead of hitting actual backend servers.
 Useful for load testing, end-to-end testing, edge-case validations and when you're developing against an unfinished or under-development backend.

+Nocca provides a GUI with realtime updates to see what Nocca is serving to your application.
+There is an HTTP API to control the Nocca server.

 ## Installing

 Nocca can be installed and used as a NodeJS module.
 Simply run the following command: